Load Cell Mounting and Installation Best Practices

 A force shunt is any device or path through which a portion of the force flow or load is diverted.
 While the term “shunt” typically describes electrical current, the concept remains true for the “flow” of force.
 The force being considered is mechanical, and can be created by a physical load, weight, or pressure.
 Avoiding force shunts is critical for weighed objects such as tanks, platforms, or scales.
 Failure to set up the fixture in this way will interfere with accurate measurements.
 For a more in-depth explanation of force shunts, see Measuring Forces in the Force Shunt.

-If attachments to the measured fixture are present due to process connections, (i.e., piping, hosing, ducts per Figure 1) they should remain flexible to reduce force shunting.
+If the measured vessel has process connections such as piping or ducts, these should remain flexible to limit force shunting.
+(See Figure 1.)
 Small diameter piping, or long segments without significant supporting structures, can also cause significant force shunting.
 If possible, use larger diameter connections at all times.
 Connect piping with hoses or accordion tubing for best results.

 Ladders, pipes, rods, and catwalks can all improperly load, or shunt, a portion of the measured structure.
 Remove these when measuring or compensate for the errors they introduce to the output measurement.